Jeanvit/simpleWMouse/README.md

 ## Using make

-- Inside the downloaded folder
+Inside the downloaded folder

-- static
+- For static
 ```
 cd lib
 make
 ```

-- dynamic
+- For dynamic
 ```
 cd shared
 make all
 ```

 ## Using Static (MinGW)
+- Build the static library

-- After the compiling, move `/include/` and `/lib/` to your new project folder `Right Click > Properties > C/C++ Build > Settings > GCC C++ Compiler > Includes` and then add your `/include/` folder to `Include Paths (-l)`
+- Move `/include/` and `/lib/` to your new project folder `Right Click > Properties > C/C++ Build > Settings > GCC C++ Compiler > Includes` and then add your `/include/` folder to `Include Paths (-l)`
 - Then go to `MinGW C++ Linker > Libraries`
 - Chose `lib` folder on `Library search path (-l)`